hyperknot/open-protector-standard/problems_solutions.md

 ![nasa-onset](assets/nasa-onset.png)

-They come hand-in-hand, we cannot focus on one and skip the other.
+They go hand-in-hand; we cannot focus on one and skip the other.

 Looking at the duration graph, we can see that there is a middle section called "Limits upon which current ejection seats are designed".

 ![nasa-duration-red](assets/nasa-duration-red.png)

-This area clearly has to be tolerable: this is exactly what NASA arrived for as a design for their future ejector seats.
+This area clearly has to be tolerable: this is exactly what NASA arrived at as a design for their future ejector seats.

 From the red graph, we can see that:

-- ~24 G is tolerable until 0.5 sec = 500 ms. This is way above anything we can possibly get in a 1.6 meter drop tests.
+- ~24 G is tolerable for up to 0.5 sec = 500 ms. This is way above anything we can possibly get in a 1.6-meter drop test.
-- The NASA injury limit for 50 ms is ~42 G. We'll see it's simply impossible to reach this with the proposed jerk limits.
+- The NASA injury limit for 50 ms is ~42 G. We'll see that it's simply impossible to reach this with the proposed jerk limits.

-Meanwhile the current EN test limits is already 20x (!) stricter compared to the NASA value: only 25 ms is allowed above 20 G.
+Meanwhile, the current EN test limits are already 20× (!) stricter compared to the NASA values: only 25 ms is allowed above 20 G.

-In the new draft it introduces an even stricter value at around 15 ms (the white diagonal line):
+The new draft introduces an even stricter value at around 15 ms (the white diagonal line):

 <img src="assets/hic-line.png" alt="SIC comparison">

 Why is it a problem to propose stricter duration limits compared to NASA ejection seat recommendations?

-Because we'll see that duration values are inversely correlated to jerk values, and requiring low duration values would actually hurt low jerk behaviour.
+Because we'll see that duration values are inversely correlated with jerk values, and requiring low duration values would actually hurt low-jerk behavior.

-At this point we've arrived at what I believe is the biggest question in back protectors:
+At this point, we've arrived at what I believe is the biggest question in back protectors:

-**Are time based limits actually reflecting pilot injuries?**
+**Do time-based limits actually reflect pilot injuries?**

-I believe based on the pilot reports I collected for the article: [Protector Incident Research: Koroyd vs Airbag](https://hyperpilot.substack.com/p/protector-incident-research-koroyd), that the answer is **no**.
+Based on the pilot reports I collected for the article [Protector Incident Research: Koroyd vs Airbag](https://hyperpilot.substack.com/p/protector-incident-research-koroyd), I believe the answer is **no**.

 Take this example from Fred's video.

 <img src="assets/CleanShot 2025-12-29 at 14.33.47@2x.png" alt="blue vs orange G">

-- The blue protector could be a below-average foam protector @ 40 G (Exoceat and Kanibal is better at 36-37 G).
+- The blue protector could be a below-average foam protector @ 40 G (Exoceat and Kanibal are better at 36-37 G).
-- The orange protector could be a high quality inflatable airbag @ 31 G.
+- The orange protector could be a high-quality inflatable airbag @ 31 G.

 The blue graph shows higher G and higher jerk (steeper sides) while the orange shows lower G and lower jerk (less steep sides).